Erasmus and Study Abroad students

 When you apply for University-allocated accommodation you are able to select two preferred residences that you would like to live in.

-Current semester 1 students are living in the residences below, therefore it is likely to be where most of the vacancies for semester 2 students are.
+Semester 1 students are most likely to be living in the residences below.
 However we may also vacancies in other residences.